Non-discrimination and Non-harassment Policy

 The right to seek legal advice if it is desired or if criminal or civil action is anticipated outside the College’s process.

 The College will not in any way retaliate and forbids retaliation against any individual who opposes a discriminatory practice, makes a good faith complaint of discrimination, including harassment, or furnishes information or participates in any manner in an investigation of such a complaint.
 Retaliation includes any conduct, on or off campus, whether or not workplace or employment-related, directed at someone because they made such a complaint or participated in such an investigation, which might deter a reasonable individual from making or supporting a charge of discrimination or harassment.
-Any such retaliatory act violates this policy and will result in appropriate disciplinary action.

-Retaliation is a serious violation of this policy and must be reported immediately by any individual who believes that they have been the subject of or has witnessed retaliation.
+Retaliation is a serious violation of this policy and must be reported immediately to the Title Coordinator by any individual who believes that they have been the subject of or has witnessed retaliation.
 Any individual found to have retaliated against another who opposes a discriminatory practice, makes a good faith complaint of discrimination, including harassment, or furnishes information or participates in any manner in an investigation of such a complaint will be subject to disciplinary action, up to and including expulsion or termination.

 Supportive measures are non-disciplinary, non-punitive individualized services that can range from referral to supportive services such as counseling services or schedule and housing modifications, withdrawals, or leaves of absence.
 Before or after the formal grievance process is initiated, or where a report is made but neither formal grievance process is initiated, the College will provide supportive measures to the Complainant and the Respondent, as appropriate and reasonably available, without fee or charge to the parties.
 The College will maintain the confidentiality of the supportive measures, except as necessary to provide such supportive measures.
 The College will act to ensure as minimal an academic/workplace impact on the parties as possible.
 The College will implement measures in a way that does not unreasonably burden the other party.
 The College will review the facts and circumstances of each case, in deciding whether and what steps are reasonable and appropriate.
 Parties may request to the Title IX Coordinator the removal of supportive measures, addition of supportive measures, or the alteration of current supportive measures at any time.